-Earlier, I introduced the "follow your leader" assumption that is embedded in the authority and their-suffering-is-worse-than-yours moves.
+Earlier I introduced the "follow your leader" assumption that is embedded in the authority move and the "their suffering is worse than yours" move.
 I will now apply that assumption in making the distinction between imitation and emulation.
-When a speaker makes the authority move by using only forgiveness exemplars as premises, they may assume two things: (1) the power of the exemplar alone to convince victims or (2) the powerlessness of the victim to follow moral laws instead of moral examples alone.
+When a speaker makes the authority move by using only forgiveness exemplars as premises, he or she may assume two things: 1) the power of the exemplar alone to convince victims or 2) the powerlessness of the victim to follow moral laws instead of moral examples alone.
 In assuming that victims will "follow their leader" by accepting the authority move argument, the speaker invites victims to imitate and not emulate.
 Someone who imitates another looks at an exemplar's life in order to model it.
 They are unaware of the reasons for doing it.
 On the other hand, to emulate forgiveness exemplars is to adopt their practice of forgiveness and also understand and accept the moral reasons for doing so.
 An empowered victim does not merely follow the leader when making moral decisions.
-Instead, they follow the moral law and only take moral exemplars to be a representation of the law as well as a source of hope and inspiration.
+Instead he or she follows the moral law and only takes moral exemplars to be a representation of the law as well as a source of hope and inspiration.